Leslie MacDill: Education

-Military Service
+Military service

 He was commissioned from civilian life as a second lieutenant, Coast Artillery Corps, on 13 April 1912.
 He served with the 6th Company, Coast Artillery Corps from 10 December 1912, until his detail in 1914 in the Aviation Section, Signal Corps.
 Upon completion of his flying training at the Signal Corps Aviation School at San Diego, California, he was rated a Junior Military Aviator on 2 July 1915, which automatically advanced him to the rank of first lieutenant.

-He was promoted to captain on 15 May 1917; he commanded a training group assigned to Foggio, Italy in 1917.
+He was promoted to captain on 15 May 1917.
+He commanded a training group assigned to Foggio, Italy in 1917.
 His second in command was future mayor of New York Fiorello LaGuardia.
 After World War I, he stayed in the force during peace time, dedicating himself to aviation development.

 He advocated for the creation of the Air Corps, predecessor of the Air Force, leading to its creation in 1926.
 He continued to work for the expansion and funding of the Air Corps through the 1930s until his death.
-He was promoted to Major 1 July 1920.
-He was later promoted to lieutenant colonel 1 August 1935 and to colonel on 26 August 1936.
+He was promoted to Major on 1 July 1920.
+He was promoted to lieutenant colonel on 1 August 1935 and to colonel on 26 August 1936.